couchbaselabs/ep-engine-designs/md5-sasl.md

 	Username     (24-31): "username"
     Password     (32-47): "f327hfqjibf3948f"

-If the authentication is successful the client will recieve a message from teh server containing the memcached success error code.
+If the authentication is successful the client will receive a message from the server containing the memcached success error code.

 ####Backwards compatibility

 This feature will not cause any backwards compatibility issues since it will be up to the client to decide which authentication mechanism to use.
-We will not remove any of the current mechanisms so the SDK's should not experience any issues connectint to an upgraded server.
+We will not remove any of the current mechanisms so the SDK's should not experience any issues connecting to an upgraded server.
 If an SDK tries to authenticate with an unsupported mechanism then the client should abort the connection and report the issue.

 ####Client Implementation

 The intended way for Couchbase SDK's to implement SASL with multiple authentication schemes will be by using settings internal to a clients connection in order to choose an appropriate authentication mechanism.
 Couchbase SDK's all come with a default set of parameters that are used upon connection initialization.
 A new parameter should be added that specifies the type of SASL authentication that the application developer wishes to use.
 When the client connects to the server it will obtain a list of supported mechanisms.
 If the mechanism specified by the application developer is contained in the list then that form of authentication will be used.
-If the mechanism is not in the list then the conneciton should be aborted.
+If the mechanism is not in the list then the connection should be aborted.
 See the Client-Server Flow section which discusses the message passed back and forth between the client and the server for details on how to connect to the server using CRAM-MD5.